 NPAC SMS issues M-CREATE response.

 NPAC SMS returns M-ACTION reply.
 This either reflects a success or failure and reasons for the failure.
+For the XML interface, OCRR – OldSpCreateReply.

 If the action was successful, the NPAC SMS issues, depending upon the old service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange M-EVENT-REPORT to the old service provider SOA notifying them of the updates.
+For the XML interface, message is N/A, but attributes are included in message in step 9 below.

 The old service provider SOA confirms the M-EVENT-REPORT.
+For the XML interface, N/A.

 If the action was successful, the NPAC SMS issues, depending upon the new service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange M-EVENT-REPORT to the new service provider SOA notifying them of the updates.
+For the XML interface, message is N/A, but attributes are included in message in step 11 below.

 The new service provider SOA confirms the M-EVENT-REPORT.

 NPAC SMS sends, depending upon the service provider’s TN Range Notification Indicator, an attributeValueChange or subscriptionVersionRangeAttributeValueChange to set the old service provider’s authorization to “FALSE”.
 If the subscriptionVersionStatus was set to conflict, include the subscriptionConflictTimeStamp attribute in the broadcast.
+For the XML interface, VATN – SvAttributeValueChangeNotification.

 The old service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.
+For the XML interface, NOTR – NotificationReply.

 NPAC SMS sends, depending upon the service provider’s TN Range Notification Indicator, an attributeValueChange or subscriptionVersionRangeAttributeValueChange to set the new service provider authorization to “FALSE”.
 If the subscriptionVersionStatus was set to conflict, include the subscriptionConflictTimeStamp attribute in the broadcast.
+For the XML interface, VATN – SvAttributeValueChangeNotification.

 The new service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.
+For the XML interface, NOTR – NotificationReply.

 Subscription Version Conflict Removal by the Old Service Provider SOA